uselagoon/lagoon-cli/docs/commands/lagoon_add_variable.md

 ## lagoon add variable

-Add variables on environments or projects
+Add a variable to an environment or project

 ### Synopsis

-Add variables on environments or projects
+Add a variable to an environment or project

 ```
 lagoon add variable [flags]